1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the right

 \begin{restatable}{lemma}{equalsetunion} If $X, Y, S, T$ are disjoint and $f(X) = f(Y) = f(X \cup S) = f(X \cup T)$, then $f(X) = f(X \cup S \cup T)$. \end{restatable}

-\begin{proof} Since $\H$ has no loops, $f(X \cup S) \not > f(X)$ and $f(X \cup T) \not > f(X)$.
+\begin{proof} Since $\G$ has no loops, $f(X \cup S) \not > f(X)$ and $f(X \cup T) \not > f(X)$.
 Therefore, by Lemma~\ref{lem:smallsetinvariance}, $f(Y \cup S) = f(X \cup S) = f(X)$ and $f(Y \cup T) = f(X \cup T) = f(X)$.
 Let us now apply the union law to $Y$, $X\cup S$, and $T$.
 Since three of the elements of $[f(Y),f(X\cup S), f(Y\cup T), f(X\cup S\cup T)]$ are equal, the fourth is also. \end{proof}

-The next lemma is the most crucial one: Given some nonempty set $X$, it either creates a hitting set of bounded size immediately, or finds some set $X'$ of bounded size such that $f(X) < f(X')$.
-Our conclusion will follow by repeatedly applying this lemma.
+The next lemma is the crucial one: Given some nonempty set $X$, it either creates a hitting set of bounded size immediately, or finds some set $X'$ of bounded size such that $f(X) < f(X')$.
+The conclusion will follow by repeatedly applying this lemma.